Fujigoko (Fuji Five Lakes) [富士五湖]

 But it is said that clarity of the water is getting bad because of increase of such leisures recently.

 A pleasure boat shaped like a pretty submarine is in service.
 (Sorry to say, it can't go under the water!)

 It tour around the lake for 25 minutes, and the boarding point is at the southeast part of the lake.

 Lake Yamanaka in winter

 It is a lake located about 12 km southeast of Lake Kawaguchi.

-It is located at the level of 982 meters, and is on the highest altitude among the five lakes.
+It is at an altitude of 982 meters which is the highest position among the five lakes.

-In the lake near its northern shore, marimo (moss ball) grows wild.
+Near the northern shore, marimo (moss ball) grows wild in the lake.

 There are many resort villas around the lake, so here has been one of the popular resort areas since old times.

 By express bus, about 2 hours from Shinjuku station.